Ingen10/opendaq-fw/doc/serial-protocol.rst

 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      24
 3       number of bytes     2
-4,5     value               -8192 to 8191   Signed word (16 bit) value for output voltage
+4,5     value               -4096 to 4096   Signed word (16 bit) value for output voltage in mV
 ======= =================== ==============  ====================================================

 **Response**: Same as command.